prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>The route prefix Prometheus registers HTTP handlers for.
-This is useful,
+<p>The route prefix Prometheus registers HTTP handlers for.</p>
-if using ExternalURL and a proxy is rewriting HTTP routes of a request, and the actual ExternalURL is still true, but the server serves requests under a different route prefix.
+<p>This is useful when using <code>spec.externalURL</code>, and a proxy is rewriting
+HTTP routes of a request, and the actual ExternalURL is still true, but the server serves requests under a different route prefix.
 For example for use with <code>kubectl proxy</code>.</p>
 </td>
 </tr>
 <tr>